minhhiep05/loadtest-api/README.md

 ### 2. Private Container Registry Authentication (`ImagePullBackOff`)
 *   **Problem**: Kubernetes Pods failed to download the application image with the error `ImagePullBackOff`.
 *   **Root Cause**: The GitLab Container Registry containing the built images was set to Private, blocking Kubernetes' pull requests.
-*   **Fix**: Generated a GitLab Personal Access Token, registered it as a Kubernetes Registry Secret and configured the deployment YAML with the corresponding `imagePullSecrets` manifest configuration:
+*   **Fix**: Generated a GitLab Personal Access Token, registered it as a Kubernetes Registry Secret, and configured the deployment YAML with the corresponding `imagePullSecrets` manifest configuration:
     ```yaml
     spec:
       imagePullSecrets: